gmum/toolkit/pytorch_project_template/README.md

 If you are impatient just jump to the tutorial at the end of this README.

-A small warning is due.
-This has been rewritten recently to remove the dependency on PyToune.
-It might include some bugs.

 ## Introduction

 The main goal of this template is to make easy following the state-of-the-art good practices for a machine learning project.
 This includes reducing boilerplate, or keeping config handling simple and consistent.